 The Company leverages on various communication platforms to reach out to shareholders and stakeholders.
-These include among others, announcements via Bursa LINK, disclosures on the Company's website, engagements through the Investor
+These include among others, announcements via Bursa LINK, disclosures on the Company's website, bi-annually results briefings with analysts, fund managers and media, engagements through the Investor Relations function and the Company's social media.
+In 2022, numerous engagement activities were carried out by the

-Who Our Business Performance Sustainability How We Are Our Numbers & Othe We Are Model Review Review Governed Information
+96 Who Our Business Performance We Are Model Review